He thought I was an idiot… And I actually was…

 Of course! ;-)

-For instance, every year we choose a new focus/top priority for us in the coming year (this is what the picture from YearBook for Couples 2019 shows).
+Every year we choose a new focus/top priority for us in the coming year (this is what the picture from YearBook for Couples 2019 shows).

 And 7 years ago I decided that I wanted to make this “Christmas exercise” accessible to everyone and not “just” the couples coming to see me in my clinic.
 That’s when I started developing the YearBook for Couples.
 It’s now being published for the 6rd time and the 2019 edition is even better than last year’s one!